elijahgreenstein/okura/README.md

 #### Add Environments

-Retain the dependencies of LibYAML, OpenSSL, and zlib in `~/.okura/local` to simplify building additional versions of Ruby.
-To build a new environment with the same version of Ruby, follow the [build and install](#build-and-install) instructions above, but replace `main` with a different environment name.
-To build a different version, follow the [download](#download) instructions above, but choose a different version.
+Retain the built dependencies (LibYAML, OpenSSL, and zlib) in `~/.okura/local` to simplify building additional versions of Ruby.
+To build a new environment with the same version of Ruby, follow the [build and install](#build-and-install-1) instructions above, but replace `main` with a different environment name.
+To build a different version, begin with the [download](#download-1) instructions above, but choose a different version.
+Then follow the [build and install](#build-and-install-1) instructions.

 [libyaml-source]: https://pyyaml.org/wiki/LibYAML "LibYAML"
 [openssl-download]: https://github.com/openssl/openssl/releases "OpenSSL Releases"